Piano Concerto No. 5 (Beethoven): Recordings

 On 2 October 1912, Frank La Forge recorded the adagio movement with a studio orchestra for the Victor Talking Machine Company; the recording was issued as Victor 55030-A. In 1922, Frederic Lamond made the first complete recording with the Royal Albert Hall Orchestra under Eugene Goossens.
-In 1945, Walter Gieseking made a stereophonic tape recording for German radio with the Grosses Funkorcheser under Artur Rother.
+In 1945, Walter Gieseking made a stereophonic tape recording for German radio with the Grosses Funkorchester under Artur Rother.
 It is one of the earliest stereo recordings and one of about 300 such recordings made during the war, of which five survived.
 During the quiet passages, anti-aircraft weapons can be heard.
 As part of complete recordings of Beethoven's piano concertos, Piano Concerto No. 5 was recorded by Claudio Arrau in 1958, Wilhelm Kempff in 1961, Vladimir Ashkenazy in 1972, Alicia de Larrocha in 1983, Hélène Grimaud in 2006, and Glenn Gould.
 Other recordings were done by Alfred Brendel in 1976, Friedrich Gulda in 1971, and Murray Perahia in 1986.